gitter-badger/angular-styleguide/README.md

   - Define a controller for a view, and try not to reuse the controller for other views.
 Instead, move reusable logic to factories and keep the controller simple and focused on its view.

-    *Why?*: Reusing controllers with several views is brittle and good end-to-end (e2e) test coverage is required to ensure stability across large applications.
+    *Why?*: Reusing controllers with several views is brittle and good end to end (e2e) test coverage is required to ensure stability across large applications.

 ### Assigning Controllers
 ###### [Style [Y038](#style-y038)]